aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/prerequisites/self-paced/README.md

----
-title : "Self-Paced Lab"
-weight : 11
----
+# Self-Paced Lab

-::alert[If you have already performed the instructions mentioned on the previous page "Option 1.
-AWS Instructor-Led Lab, you DON'T need to execute these step."]{type=warning}
+> If you have already performed the instructions mentioned on the previous page "Option 1.
+AWS Instructor-Led Lab, you **DON'T** need to execute these step.

-::alert[You need to use your own AWS Account to perform the next steps.
-This may incur some charges.]{type=warning}
+> You need to use your own AWS Account to perform the next steps.
+This may incur some charges.

 - [Download Dataset](#download-dataset)
 - [Launch Amazon SageMaker Canvas](#launch-amazon-sagemaker-canvas)